Cross-border e-commerce –

 One VAT database for your whole inventory

-Online trade with the United Kingdom after Brexit
+Online business with the United Kingdom after Brexit

-Since the Brexit referendum on the UK’s (England, Scotland, Wales and Northern Ireland) exit from the EU, which was completed on 1 January 2021, there have been many changes for e-commerce.
+Since the Brexit referendum on the UK’s (England, Scotland, Wales, and Northern Ireland) exit the EU, completed on 1 January 2021, there have been many changes in e-commerce.
 Cross-border goods shipments to the UK are no longer subject to the European VAT system directive.
 The changes affect foreign online merchants and online marketplaces in particular.
 These include the obligation to register for VAT in the UK and some new regulations under customs law, as the UK is considered a third country from the perspective of the EU internal market.